pubnub/pubnub-angular/README.md

 ## The $pubnubChannelGroup object

 The ``$pubnubChannelGroup`` provides an easy-to-use interface for channel groups.
-It stores the incoming messages in containers split by the channel and exposes an interface to directely fetch messages by channel using the ``$channel(channelName)`` method.
+It stores the incoming messages in containers split by the channel and exposes an interface to directly fetch messages by channel using the ``$channel(channelName)`` method.

 ### Getting started